Binghamton-University-Table-Tennis/documents/New_E-Board_Guide.md

 - Add a slideshow to the club website.
 - Post videos to our YouTube channel.
 - Post news/announcements on the Facebook page.

+## E-Board Meetings
+- You are encouraged to have meetings at least once a month to reflect on the current state of the club and discuss upcoming events.